 Dave works part time in pastoral care at Christ’s Church.
 Dave and his wife Chris live in the country.
 They have four daughters, two sons-in-law, and a grand-baby.
 Dave loves God, family, baseball, and bluegrass.
 He also enjoys wearing overalls.

-Jeremiah oversees the Story Groups and the Youth Ministry here at Christ’s Church.
+Jeremiah oversees the Community Groups and the Youth Ministry here at Christ’s Church.
 He is married to Jenn and together they have six children.